Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 the beginning of the session to recalculate its timestamp.
 The start time is derived from the local time at the moment that the session is connected.
-A packet timestamp equals "now" minus "StartTime", where zthe latter is the point in time when the socket was created.
+A packet timestamp equals "now" minus "StartTime", where the latter is the point in time when the socket was created.

 ## Acknowledgement and Lost Packet Handling

-To enable an Automatic Repeat Request (ARQ) of data packets retransmission, the SRT sender stores all sent data packets in its buffer.
+To enable the Automatic Repeat reQuest of data packet retransmissions, a sender stores all sent data packets in its buffer.

 The SRT receiver periodically sends acknowledgements (ACKs) for the received data packets so that the SRT sender can remove the